-Homework:

-Homework is graded and assignments will be made on-line in Mastering Physics.
+Homework: Homework is graded and assignments will be made on-line in Mastering Physics.
 In order to do the homework, you must have access to the internet.
 The basic instructions are as follows:

 - a.
-Log on to <www.masteringphysics.com> Click on REGISTER using the ACCESS CODE in the student access kit that came with your text and follow on-screen instructions.
-The course ID is (MPGLOSSER96667).
+Log on to <www.masteringphysics.com> - b.
+Click on REGISTER using the ACCESS CODE in the student access kit that came with your text and follow on-screen instructions.
+The course ID is (MPGLOSSER31136).
 Once you are registered, you will have access to your assignment package for the particular section being covered in class.
-For your student ID, use the first 3 letters of your first name + the first 3 letters of your last name.
-Make sure the name you give the website matches your name of record. - b.
-You will have one week after assignment to complete it ending at midnight on the due day. - c.
+For your student ID use the first 3 letters of your first name + the first 3 letters of your last name.
+Make sure the name you give the website matches your name of record. - c.
+You will have one week after assignment to complete it ending at just before midnight on the due day. - d.
 After the assignment is no longer available, the solutions to the appropriate problems in the text will be posted on e-learning.
-There is no makeup homework. - d.
-Homework counts for 7% of your final grade.
+There is no makeup homework. - e.
+Homework counts for 10% of your final grade.
 Your homework average will be based on the total number of possible homework points with the following compensation: Allowing for missed assignments, at least 10% of the total possible homework points will be subtracted and your homework grade will be based on this lesser number of points.

-Homework will be assigned online using e-learning.
+Homework will be assigned online.
 Solutions will be available on e-learning accessible on the UTD home page after the assignment is due.
 The assigned homework will provide a basis for portions of the exams.
 The student is expected to work out the homework on a regular basis and is responsible for obtaining the solutions.
-While discussions with fellow students are encouraged, it is expected that homework and quiz that are entered into Mastering Physics represent the students own work.

-Grading:

-a.
-At the end of the semester each student will receive a numerical grade that reflects their weighted scores on exams and homework.
+Grading: At the end of the semester each student will receive a numerical grade that reflects their weighted scores on exams and homework.
 Unless otherwise announced, no other factors enter into this numerical grade.
-Because exams will typically contain bonus problems, it is possible for a student have a final numerical score of greater than 100%.
-Initial assignment of letter grades follows the usual break points (A = 90% and above, B = 80 to 89.9999%, C = 70 to 79.9999%, D = 60 to 69.9999%, F = less than 60%).
+Initial assignment of letter grades follows the usual break points (A = 90% and above, B = 80 to 89.9999%, C = 70 to 79.9999%, D = 60 to 69.9999%, F = less than <math>60%).
 While some flexibility may be applied in assigning break points, this should not be assumed.

-Survey In order to evaluate our teaching effectiveness, we ask each student to take the following pair of quizzes outside of class.
+Survey.
+You are asked to do two quizzes as part of your introductory physics course.
+The quizzes consist of multiple choice questions and are useful to the department in gathering information about the effectiveness of our courses.
 For merely taking both quizzes, a student will receive credit for 2% of his/her grade.
-If the student correctly answers $\frac{1}{2}$ or more of the problems on the 2nd of the survey quizzes, the student will receive an additional 1%.
+If the student correctly answers $\frac{1}{2}$ or more of the problems on the 2^{nd} of the survey quizzes, the student will receive an additional 1%.
 There will be no credit given for taking only one quiz.
 The protocol is described below: